Anil-kumar5/count-demo/README.md

 if you want to switch between two branches use git checkout -b newbranch name

 in command if you type the some part of commands or files name use tab button

+git checkout branchnames is used to switch between branches

+the changes you did in children branch wont appear in parent branch  try by using main branch and anybranch

+suppose if you are in master branch and you want to know the difference between master branch and its child branch use git diff childbranchname

+enter q button to quit of particular command